Kampung Boy (TV series): Themes and hallmarks

 The intrusion of modern technology and attitudes into this idyllic kampung way of life is also a main topic in the series.
 Several episodes introduce electrical appliances and ideas associated with urban lifestyles to the villagers.
 For example, the convenience of motor cars versus the traditional use of bullock carts is debated by the characters in "Naik Keretaku" ("Dad's Driving Test").
 Despite the show's support of the kampung lifestyle, it portrays aspects of modern living in a positive light as well.
 Opah, an old woman, is depicted as a capable modern woman, proficient in driving a van and fixing televisions.
 The city is characterised as a gateway to a range of cultures and ideas that are not found in a Malaysian rural village, as illustrated in the encounter and formation of a friendship between Mat and a Chinese boy in "Naik Keretaku".

 The series also explores changes in Malaysian rural society that had taken place during the 1950s to 1990s.
 For example, through flashbacks, "Yah, Kahwinkan Kami!" ("Well, Marry Us!") displays traditional marriage customs that are no longer practised by urban dwellers.
 Family ties are shown to be strong in the rural community – family members show close attention and concern to one another.
 Conversely, those who immersed themselves in city life are depicted to have lost their communal bonds.
 Although Mat's family is depicted to follow the rules of the Malay patriarchal society, modern values are in its portrayal.
 Yap does not leave the responsibilities of child-rearing all to Yah; he takes care of Ana while she watches over Mat.
-Although the series presents the female characters as housewives, it makes the point in "Nasib Si Gadis Desa" ("The Fate of The Village Girl") that the traditional family role of the Malay woman is as equal and valuable as the man's.
+Although the series presents the female characters as housewives, it makes the point in "Nasib Si Gadis Desa" ("The Fate of a Village Girl") that the traditional family role of the Malay woman is as equal and valuable as the man's.
 The episode also mentions the achievements of women in careers such as space exploration and science.

 Overall, Rohani said Lat's cartoon series was subtly recording a story of "rapidly vanishing Malay tradition and innocence", while advising viewers to consider the societal changes around them.
 According to her, the cartoonist's concern was to inspire the audience to consider the pace of urbanisation and to realise that the adoption or rejection of new values is a common decision by them.
 The show, in her opinion, suggests that changes should be carefully examined and adopted only if beneficial to the society.
 Furthermore, the adoption of new ideas and culture should be a gradual process, and the changes tailored accordingly to the society.